i18nexus/next-i18n-router/README.md

 import { i18nRouter } from 'next-i18n-router';
 import i18nConfig from './i18nConfig';

-export function middleware(request) {
+// name this function "middleware" in Next 15 or earlier export function proxy(request) {
   return i18nRouter(request, i18nConfig);
 }

-// only applies this middleware to files in the app directory export const config = {
+// only applies this logic to files in the app directory export const config = {
   matcher: '/((?!api|static|.*\\..*|_next).*)'
 };